powerd6/spec/spec/flows/combine-module.md

 In the following section, modules will be named by capital letters (`A`, `B`, `C`, etc) and the plus sign (`+`) will be used to represent a combination.
-The symbol `{}` will be used to represent a blank module, and the symbol `ø` will be used to represent a blank property.

 For example, `A+B=C` means: "Module `A` being combined with module `B`, resulting in module `C`".